danbev/learning-iot/README.md

 |                +------+
 Gnd
 ```
-So when is circuit is open the pin will be read as 5V (on).
+So when this circuit is open the pin will be read as 5V (on).
 When it is closed
 it will be read as Gnd (off).
 But it will not be random on/off.

 ### Pull-down resistor